Activities!

 Birding

 The Africa Naturalists Foundation has written a stellar article on the bird watchers delights to be found at Fish Eagle Point.
-Find the article here!
+Find the article!

 Boating/Dhow Trips

-The outer reef/sand island is 10km offshore, on the edge of the Pemba channel – an approximate 30 – 60 minutes in a boat or local dhow.
+The outer reef/sand island is 10km offshore, on the edge of the Pemba channel – an approximate 20 – 40 minutes in a boat.
 You can see oceanic birds, flying fish, dolphins and tuna from the boat.
 Snorkelling around these reefs is special.
-Sightings of humpback whales are numerous from late July to October as they migrate southward to the far away southern oceans.
+Sightings of humpback whales are numerous from late July to October as they migrate north from the southern oceans to calve.

 Swimming Pool

-We have a freshwater swimming pool close to the main living area.
+We have a freshwater swimming pool close to the main living area for lodge residents.

 German and British Fort